 It is an opportunity for pharma marketing to close the loop with thorough digital follow-through.
 56% of doctors agreed they would like pharma account managers to give them an opportunity of asking follow-up questions remotely.
 Where does this lead the future of remote calls?
 It is clear that docs who communicate remotely with reps use this mean mainly to ask non-urgent follow-up questions.
 As stated in the interview, conducted by DRG Digital on this matter, a 24/7, always available response window was deemed acceptable by most of the physicians.
 “I use remote detailing if I have a question about the drug, usually about availability or the copay program”— as one neurologist stated.
 So, is this the way to go for remote detailing?
 A live consultation provided by a specialized rep-consultant?
 With the rise of 24h apps in all kinds of service industries, it is very likely so.
 But whatever it will be, if it is for the benefit of physicians and their care to patients through pharma, this looks like a winning situation for both customers and providers.

 What’s the starting point?

 Thus we have seen how in one fell swoop of a tool, the interaction between HCPs and pharma reps can be transformed drastically.
 And, what’s equally important, to the benefit of both sides.
 Interested in further information on the topic?
 Subscribe to our newsletter for updates on implementation strategies; for any specific questions, you can easily address our experts.
-And if you are intending to build and launch your own remote engagement platform, here is a good place to start.
-Your audience is waiting; all you have to do is provide the way for them to appreciate your content!
+Today, the market offers a huge number of first-class services for remote communication with physicians, such as Veeva Engage Meeting, for example.
+However, if your company (due to varying reasons) cannot choose to use such an advanced solution, here is a good place to start.
+Your audience is waiting; all you have to do is provide the way to appreciate your content!